Whisky0808/React/HW5/concepts.md

-    when you need to do multiple operations on the States or when you need to handle a batch of state's status How to trigger a re-render in React? uss the lifecircle hook function, like useEffect
+    when you need to do multiple operations on the States or when you need to handle a batch of state's status How to trigger a re-render in React? uss the lifecircle hook function, like useEffect the useState hook, when you change the state, it will trigger and re-render the page